 time.
 We cannot take back any uses or disclosures already made with your

 - Disclosure to Family, Friends, and Others.
 We may disclose PHI

-about you to your family or other persons who are involved in your medical
+about you to your family or other persons who are involved by consent in your medical

 Your PHI Privacy Rights